esphome/esphome-docs/guides/contributing.rst

     # in ESPHome-Docs repo:
     pip install -r requirements.txt

-Then, use the provided Makefile to build the changes and start a simple web server:
+Then, use the provided Makefile to build the changes and start a live-updating web server:

 .. code-block:: bash

     # Start web server on port 8000
-    make webserver

-    # Updates then happen via:
-    make html
+    make live-html

 Notes
 *****